 Beyond Order: 12 More Rules for Life - Book Summary

 In Beyond Order: 12 More Rules for Life, dr. Jordan B. Peterson provides twelve additional principles for life to bring back the balance of order and chaos when there is excess order, broadly speaking.
-As a matter of fact, excess order in our life is just as dangerous as excess chaos, contrarily to what some of us may think.
+Excess order in our life is just as dangerous as excess chaos, contrarily to what some of us may think.
 Striking a great balance between chaos and order, yin and yang, is the ultimate ingredient of a meaningful life.
-All together, the twelve rules presented by dr. Peterson in this book form a north star that can guide our existence.
+All together, the twelve rules presented by Dr. Peterson in this book form a north star that can guide our existence.
 Strong principles for life.
 The recurring underlying theme (omnipresent in dr. Peterson's work): personal responsibility.

 Below is a breakdown of each rule, accompanied with a description of it.